matanolabs/matano/README.md

 ### Installation

-Install the matano CLI to deploy Matano into your AWS account, and manage your Matano deployment.
+Install the matano CLI to deploy Matano into your AWS account, and manage your deployment.

 **Linux**